Eboue Kouassi: Celtic

 On 3 January 2017, it was reported that Scottish Premiership club Celtic had agreed a transfer fee of around £3 million with Krasnodar to sign Eboue Kouassi.
 Celtic announced the signing of Kouassi on a four-year-contract, subject to obtaining a visa, on 12 January 2017.

 Kouassi made 22 first-team appearances for Celtic in his first three years with the club.
 He was loaned to Belgian club Genk in January 2020.

 Genk

 Kouassi signed for Genk on 1 July 2020, for €1.5 million.

 Arouca

 On 31 August 2021, Kouassi was loaned to Arouca.
+On 7 July 2023, Arouca announced the free signing of Kouassi on a free transfer, with the player signing a two-year deal.

+União de Leiria

+On 4 February 2025, Kouassi signed with Liga Portugal 2 club União de Leiria until the end of the season.

 International career

 Kouassi was called up to the Ivory Coast national team for the first time in November 2016, for a 2018 World Cup qualification match against Morocco and a friendly against France.
 However, he was an unused substitute in both matches.